Philippines, France sign military pact amid South China Sea tensions

 Manila’s signing of the landmark military deal with Paris came a day after the Philippine military said a Chinese missile frigate “executed an unsafe and unprofessional manoeuvre” against a Philippine Navy vessel conducting maritime operation near Thitu Island, one of Manila’s key outposts in the disputed sea.

-Beijing claims almost the entire South China Sea, a strategic waterway where more than $3 trillion of trade passes annually.
+Beijing claims almost the entire South China Sea, a strategic waterway where more than US$3 trillion (S$3.86 trillion) of trade passes annually.

 The Asian economic and military giant has repeatedly refused to recognise a 2016 landmark ruling that invalidated its claim in the entire waterway.
 REUTERS